ipopescu/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 The server will replay all the cached events if the ID is 0 or if you specify an event ID already purged from the cache.
 [This section](../../operators/setup/node-events.md#replaying-the-event-stream) contains more details about the number of events cached.

-## The Sidecar REST API
+## The REST API

 The Sidecar offers a REST API to query stored events.
 You can discover the specific endpoints of the REST API using [OpenAPI](https://github.com/casper-network/casper-sidecar/tree/feat-2.0?tab=readme-ov-file#openapi-specification) and [Swagger](https://github.com/casper-network/casper-sidecar/tree/feat-2.0?tab=readme-ov-file#swagger-documentation).
 The [usage instructions](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/USAGE.md) in the repository provide more details.

-## The Sidecar RPC API
+## The JSON RPC API

-The Sidecar also offers an RPC-JSON API server for clients to interact with a Casper network.
-It is a JSON bridge between end users and a Casper node's binary port.
-The RPC API server forwards requests to the Casper node's binary port.
-For more details on how the RPC JSON API works, see the [RPC README](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/json_rpc/README.md).
+The Sidecar also offers a JSON RPC API server for clients to interact with a Casper network.
+It is a JSON bridge between end users and a Casper node's binary port, forwarding requests to the Casper node's binary port.
+For more details on how the JSON RPC API works, see the [RPC README](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/json_rpc/README.md).

 ## Troubleshooting Tips